logiqai/docs/getting-started/logiq-paas-deployment/deploying-logiq-paas-on-microk8s.md

     > ```
     > storageClass: microk8s-hostpath
     > ```
-5. Install Apica Ascent PaaS using Helm with the storage class set to `microk8s-hostpath` with the following command.
+6. Install Apica Ascent PaaS using Helm with the storage class set to `microk8s-hostpath` with the following command.

     ```
     microk8s helm3 install logiq -n logiq --set global.persistence.storageClass=microk8s-hostpath logiq-repo/apica-ascent -f  values.microk8s.yaml  --debug --timeout 10m
     ```

-Apica Ascent PaaS is now installed in your MicroK8s environment.
+If you see a large wall of text listing configuration values, the installation was successful - Ascent PaaS is now installed in your MicroK8s environment!

 ## Accessing Apica Ascent PaaS